Have you suffered a spinal cord injury or paralysis? Make sure you’re compensated for all of your damages.

 In addition to lost earning capacity, victims should be reimbursed for any and all related medical expenses (past, present, and future) as well as pain and suffering, emotional distress, and loss of enjoyment of life.

-Spouses and certain other family members may also be able to seek damages for their own emotional suffering and loss of companionship.
+In some cases, spouses and certain other family members may also be able to seek damages for their own emotional suffering and loss of companionship.
 These claims seek to compensate family members for the loss that they have suffered due to the injury.

 How a Dallas Personal Injury Attorney Can Help